Vortex breakdown in a hydro turbine draft tube swirling jet: Higher flow rate operating point

 \section{Higher flow rate operating point}

-Until this point, all of the presented results concern the inflow profile corresponding to the 0.92BEP conditions.
-In this regime of turbine operation, the vortex rope has been clearly observed experimentally.
-It has also been identified in the previous sections for the laminar computations.
-As 1.0BEP is the most stable operation condition, it is interesting to investigate the influence of changing the velocity profile (effectively increasing BEP) on the computations presented above.

-A velocity profile corresponding to 0.98BEP is plotted against its 0.92BEP counterpart in figure \ref{inlet}.
-Higher BEP profile is characterised by lower swirl (lower $U_{\theta}$).
-Presence of the vortex rope is connected to the presence of the residual swirl in the flow so the higher BEP the weaker the rope should be.
-Higher BEP profile is also marked by a higher total axial flux (higher $U_z$).
-This is because the discharge through the turbine increases with the relative flow rate \%BEP, so the flow rate at 0.98BEP is higher than at 0.92BEP.

-To investigate the effect of the velocity profile on the bifurcation scenario put forward above, a continuous change of the profile is proposed with a linear interpolation between the profiles at 0.92BEP and 0.98BEP:

-where $\alpha$ is the interpolation parameter, $\alpha=0$ corresponds to 0.92BEP inlet profile and $\alpha=1$ to the 0.98BEP profile.
-Computations for the free slip wall are repeated for this new inflow profile and a branch of steady solutions as in figure \ref{fig:branchal0} is found for a range of $\alpha$.
+Computations for the free slip wall are repeated \agh{in this section for a series of inflow conditions between 0.92 BEP and 0.98BEP.
+A continuous linear interpolation between these two profiles is performed with a parameter $\alpha$, as in section} \ref{sec:baseflow}, equation \eqref{eq:interp}.
+The branch of steady solutions as in figure \ref{fig:branchal0} is found for a range of $\alpha$.
 Evolution of this branch with $\alpha$ is shown in figure \ref{fig:ezer}.
 The steady solution is always computed first at $Re=400$ and the arclength continuation procedure is started from this point for all $\alpha$.
-For growing $\alpha$ the branch traced by $E_z$ starts to intersect itself (figure \ref{fig:ezer}a for $\alpha = 0.1, 0.2$ and 0.3).
+For growing $\alpha$ the branch traced by $E_z$ starts to intersect itself (figure \ref{fig:ezer}a for $\alpha = 0.1, 0.2, 0.3$ and 0.30188).
 This is however only due to the choice of observable and the same value of $E_z$ does not mean that the whole velocity field is the same.
 This is seen in figure \ref{fig:ezer}b where the branch is traced using an alternative observable,